-The service area is showing significant improvements in its planning application performance during the first half the year.
-For the quarter ending 30 June 2013, we determined 97.43% of planning applications (238 applications) within the statutory timescale putting us $3^{rd}$ in the performance table of all local planning authorities for that period.
+The service area is continuing to perform at a high level with regard to planning application performance with the number of planning applications determined within the statutory time scale remaining at over 90%.
 It should be noted that there have been a high number of large scale housing schemes submitted within the period.
-This has resulted in high levels of income to date.
+This has resulted in a significant increase in levels of income to date.

-The proportion of planning applications submitted electronically has remained stable throughout the half year period at between 60 - 64%.
-Our aim is to increase that proportion to over 70% by year end.
+The proportion of planning applications submitted electronically has remained stable throughout the year at between 60 - 64%.
+Our aim is to increase that proportion to over 70%.

-The number of successful appeals against officer decisions remains fairly low, together with the number of successful appeals against decisions where members have overturned officers recommendations.
+The number of successful appeals against officer decisions remains fairly low, together with the number of successful appeals against decisions where members have overturned officer's recommendations.
+This data is regularly reported to planning committee to be used as a learning tool for officers and members.

 The number of enforcement cases registered is generally consistent throughout the year.
 Whilst there has been a reduction in the amount of resource in the team, there has been focus on dealing with the older decisions to bring them to a conclusion.
+These have halved in number.
 We have also focused heavily on ensuring processes are fully electronic and streamlined.

 The number of full searches received in the year has reduced by approximately 15% as more people are having personal searches done as they are quicker and cheaper.
 We have been moving to a more streamlined electronic system of searches which will enable customers to be able to do their own search on-line in the future.
+It is worth noting, however, that the Government is considering moving land charges under the responsibility of the Land Registry in the near future.

 Building Control cases are remaining at a fairly constant level, which in an economic downturn and strong competition from Approved Inspectors is positive.
-B.C. continues to receive positive feedback from clients responding to the customer satisfaction questionnaire, with 98% saying they are very satisfied or fairly satisfied with the service they have received.
+The scale and nature of the cases has marginally reduced, which has affected income, although year end figures do still demonstrate a profit due to the sharing of our resources with other authorities.
+Building Control continues to receive positive feedback from clients responding to the customer satisfaction questionnaire, with with a very high level of satisfaction.